How to Sew Your Own Pillow Cases in 4 Different Sizes

-Many people like a satin pillowcase because it helps preserve their hairstyle.
-Finding an affordable satin pillowcase is not a problem when you are sewing your own.Continue to 2 of 5 below.
+Many people like a satin pillowcase because it helps avoid messy 'bed head' hair.
+Finding an affordable satin pillowcase is not a problem when you are sewing your own!

 - Matching thread